Dialectical Behavior Therapy

 Swales et al. offer more details on how DBT is delivered, including its method of intentionally targeting problems one at a time and the different modalities through which practitioners deliver DBT to clients.
 Swales et al. list the primary tasks of DBT as enhancing a client's abilities, motivating the client, helping them expand their abilities to broader contexts, helping the client use structure, and caring for the well-being of the therapist.
 DBT offers a structured set of stages, starting with the creation of a safe environment, then processing past trauma, building self-respect, and finding joy.
 DBT cites that individuals with BPD often are too emotionally sensitive, passive within their environment, and feel like they are in constant crisis.
 DBT attempts to remedy these BPD traits by challenging the client to problem solve, offering accurate and genuine validation, and using a deadpan stylistic manner that unwaveringly faces the emotionality of the client within moments of tension, among other skills.

-My first reaction to this piece was positive.
-I have often thought that a complete state of empathy such as that which we see in humanistic psychology is insufficient.
-I stigmatize the humanistic therapist as one who continually exudes toxic positivity whilst validating everything the client says, even if they do not really agree or if the client is wrong.
-Often, the positivity I see in humanism appears counter to the authenticity that humanistic therapy claims it has.
-DBT seems very different from this; it takes CBT and turns it up a notch to deal with clients who are extremely unreasonable and who may take advantage of a humanistic therapist.
+I have often wondered humanistic empathy alone is enough to treat clients with severe mental illness.
+DBT seems to take CBT and turn it up a notch to deal with clients who are more complicated.
 I felt that DBT’s approach embodies a ‘tough love’ style.
 When I researched Marsha Linehan, I was struck by how her persona resembled that of a stern headmistress, like Minerva McGonagall from Harry Potter, or even a strict educator from a British (Lockean) boarding school.
 This demeanor reflects the structured and disciplined nature of DBT.

-Questions I have include how this technique fared in modern times.
+Questions I have include how this technique fared in modern times?
 I can see how it originated in the early 1990s, and the paper itself was written in 2000 and has a sentiment appropriate to that milieu.
-However, things have changed a lot since then, and I wonder if DBT stands the test of time.
-Will it forever be relegated to a small market with a small number of practitioners and a small number of clients?
-Due to the rigidity of its approach, its specific style and prominent intensity?
-I also wonder, is DBT a personality cult style of therapy?
-I am beginning to notice a pattern that personality cults are big in psychology, starting with Freud for psychoanalysis, Skinner for behaviorism, and then Rogers for humanism, Beck for CBT, and now Linehan for DBT.
-How can we unify therapy to be more of a combined body of knowledge instead of disparate odes to individual legacies?
+However, things have changed a lot since then, and I wonder if DBT stands the test of time?